A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

 \subsection{Galaxy selection}

 In order to model the spatially resolved stellar populations, we selected \jnamespace from the JADES GOODS-S imaging region with F335M and F410M medium-band coverage and a spectroscopic redshift.
-We used spectroscopic redshifts from both JADES and FRESCO \cite{Fresco_Oesch2023:2304.02026v1}, focusing on the redshift interval $z=7.0-7.8$, as we wanted to both probe the very earliest galaxies while also having the Balmer break falling within our filters.
-Out of these ($\approx$20) galaxies, \jnamespace appeared to be the most intriguing one with evidence of a core-disc structure and colour gradient (see Fig. \ref{fig:image_color}).
+We used spectroscopic redshifts from both JADES and FRESCO \cite{Oesch2023}, focusing on the redshift interval $z=7.0-7.8$, as we wanted to both probe the very earliest galaxies while also having the Balmer break falling within our filters.
+Out of these ($\approx$20) galaxies, \jnamespace appeared to be the most intriguing with evidence of a core-disc structure and colour gradient (see Fig. \ref{fig:image_color}).
+We also note that this galaxy was included in the six sources analysed in \cite{DeGraaff2023} where they found evidence for rotation likely tracing the disc component.

 Due to this selection procedure, we make no claims about population statistics for this type of galaxy at these redshifts, only that it is a fascinating object in its own right.
-In a future work we will explore the population statistics for a mass-complete sample of similar (bulge-disc) galaxies.
-Importantly, this galaxy seems not to be peculiar given its stellar mass and redshift: it is only slightly above the star-forming main sequence (\cite{Brinchmann_SFMS_2004MNRAS.351.1151B, Noeske_SFMS_2007ApJ...660L..43N, Speagle_2014ApJS..214...15S, Baker_SFMS_2023MNRAS.518.4767B, Popesso_SFMS_2023MNRAS.519.1526P}; see Fig. \ref{fig:sfms}) and shows the typical emission line properties for galaxies at this redshift (refer to Sections \ref{sec:em_lines} and \ref{sec:SF_AGN}). \jnamespace has previously been identified in HST imaging for the GOODS-S field as a Lyman break galaxy at z$\sim$7-8 (it is source UDF-3244-4727 in \cite{Bouwens_2008ApJ...686..230B} based on HST-NICMOS and ACS imaging, and was independently selected in subsequent HST/WFC3 imaging as GS.D-YD4 in \citep{Lorenzoni_2013MNRAS.429..150L}).
+In a future work, we will explore the population statistics for a mass-complete sample of similar (bulge-disc) galaxies.
+Importantly, this galaxy does not seem to be peculiar given its stellar mass and redshift: it is only slightly above the extrapolated star-forming main sequence (\cite{Brinchmann2004, Noeske2007, Speagle2014, Baker2023a, Popesso2023}; see Fig. \ref{fig:sfms}) and shows the typical emission line properties for galaxies at this redshift (refer to Sections \ref{sec:em_lines} and \ref{sec:SF_AGN}). \jnamespace has previously been identified in HST imaging for the GOODS-S field as a Lyman break galaxy at $z\sim7-8$ (it is the source UDF-3244-4727 in \cite{Bouwens2008} based on HST-NICMOS and ACS imaging, and was independently selected in subsequent HST/WFC3 imaging as GS.D-YD4 in \cite{Lorenzoni2013}).